thingsdb/ThingsDocs/v0/content/overview/slices.md

 The `start` and `stop` value will default to `nil` and `step` has a default value of `1`.
 For understanding slices it is important to remember that the `:stop` value represents the first value that is *not* in the selected slice.
-This means that the difference between `stop` and `start` is the number of selected elements.
+This means that the difference between `stop` and `start` is the number of selected items.
 (assuming that `step` is the default value `1`)